Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### POST: `/job`

 This endpoint is used to submit jobs to the Task Engine.
 It is the endpoint used most often.
-The payload for this endpoint varies substantially depending on the workflow to be executed.
+The payload for this endpoint varies substantially depending on the workflow being submitted.
 More information on the payload properties for each workflow can be found [here](TaskEngineWorkflows.html).
 Successful job submission will return an `accepted` result and the job id.
 An error message is returned when a job submission fails.

 <details>